terraform-aws-modules/terraform-aws-eks/README.md

 To enable Windows support for your EKS cluster, you should apply some configs manually.
 See the [Enabling Windows Support (Windows/MacOS/Linux)](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html#enable-windows-support).

-Windows based nodes require additional cluster role (`eks:kube-proxy-windows`).
+Windows based nodes require an additional cluster role (`eks:kube-proxy-windows`).

 <h4>Worker nodes with labels do not join a 1.16+ cluster</h4>